Finding all stable matchings with assignment constraints: The algorithm

 This repeated splitting into two subcases generates a binary search-tree that we depict in Figure~\ref{fig:SearchTree}.
 There are five pairs of panels in Figure~\ref{fig:SearchTree} labelled (a) through (e).
 In every pair of panels, the left panel depicts the temporary constraints while the right hand panel depicts the extremal matchings associated with the temporary constraints.
 A path through the tree ends in a pair of panels that provide a stable matching satisfying the constraints.
 Paths through the tree can be of different length (as indeed they are in Figure~\ref{fig:SearchTree}).

 The first pair of panels in Figure~\ref{fig:SearchTree}, labelled (a), depicts the first time that Step~\ref{alg:ALLrec}.6 of Algorithm~\ref{alg:ALLrec} is called.
 The left-hand panel reproduces panel (b) from Figure~\ref{fig:ex3} while the right hand panel reproduces Figure~\ref{fig:extremeConstrained}.
 While there is nothing new depicted in these two panels, we include them to emphasise that this is the starting point of the recursive part of the algorithm.
-From this point, the procedure ``splits'' indicated by the two thick black arrows from the top row to the second row - one going ``left'' to the panels labelled (b) and the other going ``right'' to the panels labelled (c).
+From this point, the procedure ``splits'' indicated by the two thick black arrows from the top row to the second row.
+One arrow goes ``left'' to the panels labelled (b) and the other goes ``right'' to the panels labelled (c).

 Let us first consider the two adjoining panels in (b).
 Note that in addition to vertex $(1,2)$ being required, it is now also the case that vertex $(2, 1)$ is required.
 This is indicated by colouring vertex $(2,1)$ green in the left panel.
 Given that vertex $(2,1)$ is required, it must be that vertices $(2, 5)$ and $(3, 1)$ cannot be simultaneously part of the stable matching (this is simply applying Step~\ref{alg:ALLrec}.1 to this subcase).
-As such $(2, 5)$ and $(3, 1)$ are coloured red.
+As such $(2, 5)$ and $(3, 1)$ are coloured red in the left hand panel.
 Contrast this with the left panel of (c).
 Here we note that vertex is $(2,1)$ is coloured red, indicating that it is forbidden.
 In other words, (b) begins the part of the search tree where $(1,2)$ is required to be included and $(2,1)$ is required to be included; while (c) begins the part of the search tree where $(1,2)$ is required to be included and $(2,1)$ is required not to be included.
+Clearly there can be no overlap in the set of stable matchings found by each branch.

 In the right hand panel of (c), we see the consequences of requiring that vertex $(2,1)$ not be included.
 Given this constraint, it must be that $(2,5)$ and $(3,1)$ are to be part of any stable matching.
 Skipping some details, this immediately yields the stable matching $\set{(1,2), (2,5), (3,1), (4,3), (5,4)}$.